plasmacel/makekit/README.md

 1. Install CLion
    https://www.jetbrains.com/clion
-2. Perform the steps in **MSYS2 MinGW-w64 toolchain with LLVM/clang**
+2. CLion currently supports the following toolchains: Visual C++, MinGW, Cygwin and GCC (https://www.jetbrains.com/help/clion/toolchains.html)
 3. Open CLion and navigate to `File -> Settings -> Build, Execution, Deployment -> Toolchains`
 4. For the option `Environment` select `MinGW`
 5. Now the compiler should auto-detect the paths of the required components.